Egg Salad Sandwich

 5 from 9 votes

-For a healthy and satisfying lunch, try a protein-packed Egg Salad Sandwich with Greek yogurt, crunchy celery, and crisp lettuce!
+For a healthy and satisfying lunch, try a protein-packed Egg Salad Sandwich made with Greek yogurt (instead of mayo), celery, and lettuce!

 This post may contain affiliate links.
 Please read our disclosure policy.